antognini/type-safe-equality/README.md

 ## Missing constructor type decomposition

 In the example below, the `Eq` type class derivation does not decompose the constructor parameter type `Seq[B]` to check if it contains type parameters (it actually contains type parameter `B`).
+This will be corrected in the next release.

 ```scala
 // [B: Eq] should be enforced, too